flyyufelix/flyyufelix.github.io/_posts/2017-10-24-distributional-bellman.md

 cnn_feature = Dense(512, activation='relu')(cnn_feature)
 {% endhighlight %}

-The neural network outputs 3 sets of value distribution predictions, one for each action (i.e. left, right, shoot).
+The neural network outputs 3 sets of value distribution predictions, one for each action (i.e. Turn Left, Turn Right, Shoot).
 Each set of prediction is a softmax layer with 51 units.

 {% highlight python %}
 distribution_list = []